sampscl/external_state/README.md

 - ```merge_ex_state/1``` Update the external state with values from the parameter, which can be a keyword list or a map.

-If ExternalState is `use`d with persist: true, then the external state will remain valid after the process that calls `init_ex_state/0` exits.
+If ExternalState is `use`d with `persist: true`, then the external state will remain valid after the process that calls `init_ex_state/0` exits.
 This is the default.